Erling Folkvord

-Erling Folkvord (born 15 June 1949) is a Norwegian politician for the Red party, and a former member of the Parliament of Norway.
+Erling Folkvord (15 June 1949 – 1 March 2024) was a Norwegian politician for the Red Party and a member of the Parliament of Norway.
 A revolutionary socialist, he was one of the leading members of the Workers' Communist Party and the Red Electoral Alliance before they merged to form Red.
 He sat as a member of the Parliament of Norway from 1993 to 1997, becoming the first socialist to the left of the Socialist Left Party and the Labour Party in parliament since 1961.
-He later lost his position in 1997, and has been a candidate for parliament ever since.
-He has been a member of the Oslo City Council from 1983 to 1993, and again since 1999.
-Folkvord has become one of the best-known Norwegian politicians on the left who is not connected with the Labour Party and the Socialist Left Party.
+He later lost his position in 1997 and was a candidate for parliament until his death.
+He was a member of the Oslo City Council from 1983 to 1993, and again from 1999 to 2011.
+Folkvord became one of the best-known Norwegian politicians on the left who was not connected with the Labour Party and the Socialist Left Party.

-In the early part of his political career Folkvord was a member of the Red Electoral Alliance.
+In the early part of his political career, Folkvord was a member of the Red Electoral Alliance.
 Known for working on several corruption cases earned him the nickname the "watch dog".
 Folkvord's political views turned to communism and anti-capitalism when he became a member of the Workers' Communist Party.
-From 1990 to 1997 he was Deputy Leader of the Workers' Communist Party and in 2001 he became Deputy Leader of the Red Electoral Alliance alongside Chris Hartmann.
+From 1990 to 1997, he was Deputy Leader of the Workers' Communist Party, and in 2001 he became Deputy Leader of the Red Electoral Alliance alongside Chris Hartmann.

 Early life and career

-Folkvord is the son of school principal Sverre Folkvord and housewife Eldrid Kjesbu.
+Folkvord was born in Levanger, Norway on 15 June 1949.
+He was the son of school principal Sverre Folkvord and housewife Eldrid Kjesbu.
 He finished secondary school earning the examen artium degree in Trondheim and then started studies to become a social worker at the Social School of Trondheim.
-By 1976 he was the leader of the national Social Agencies Union serving until 1978.
+By 1976, he was the leader of the national Social Agencies Union serving until 1978.
 In 1982, along with fellow Red Electoral Alliance member Harald Stabell, Folkvord sued Oslo's social-office leading figures, Signe M. Stray Ryssdal and Marit Moe.
 They accused them of misconduct and of making a false accusation which led to an innocent man going to prison.
 These accusations eventually led to a police investigation into the matter.
 After finding no proof of their accusations, Moe sued Folkvord and Stabell for defamatatory charges made against her, but she abstained from pursuing this in court.

 Folkvord and Stabell reported to the police that the Norwegian newspaper Dagbladet breached the pimp paragraph of the criminal code.
 In an interview Folkvord stated that Dagbladet contributed to giving the Norwegian sex market more attention.